Apple, Qualcomm gird for next phase of patent battle after mixed U.S. rulings | MarketScreener

 "Qualcomm will be happy they got at least something, but at the end of day, with this final determination, Apple will be emboldened to think it can continue to ward off Qualcomm's attacks," Kroub said.
 "I don't see anything here that would impact Apple's defence strategy."

-A case brought by Apple making similar claims goes to trial in April in California and alleges Qualcomm seeks inflated royalties for licensing its technology in violation of antitrust laws.
+A case brought by Apple making similar claims goes to trial in April in California over allegations Qualcomm seeks inflated royalties for licensing its technology in violation of antitrust laws.

 After the non-binding decision in Qualcomm's favour was announced on Tuesday, Apple shares closed down 1 percent to $186.79 in regular trading, and Qualcomm closed up 2.4 percent to $58.